acemonstertoys/bylaws/AMTBylaws.md

 terminate upon the occurrence of any of the following events:

-        (1)  Upon his or her notice of such termination delivered to the president or secretary of the corporation personally or by mail, such membership to terminate upon the date of delivery of the notice or date of deposit in the mail.
+        (1)  Upon his or her notice of such termination delivered to the president or secretary of the corporation personally or by electronic or physical mail, such membership to terminate upon the date of delivery of the notice or date of deposit in the mail.

         (2)  Upon a determination by the board of directors that the member has engaged in conduct materially and seriously prejudicial to